Admission to Danish higher education for holders of foreign qualifications

 Your foreign certificate must be on a level with a Danish upper secondary school leaving certificate.
 For admission to a an Academy Profession degree programme (short-cycle professional higher education) it may be sufficient that your foreign certificate is on a level with a relevant Danish vocational qualification.

-For upper secondary certificates from some countries, entry to Danish higher education requires that you complete one year (or, in a certain cases two years) of higher education or equivalent supplementary studies in addition to the certificate.
+For upper secondary certificates from some countries, entry to Danish higher education requires that you complete one year (or, in certain cases two years) of higher education or equivalent supplementary studies in addition to the certificate.

 - Find out whether the level of your certificate satisfies the general requirements for entry to higher education